rosalesnikho/PenroseCSS/README.md

 ```

-### Why it's awesome
+### Why Use PenroseCSS?

-PenroseCSS is lightweight and simple.
+PenroseCSS is lightweight.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid.
-Nothing more.
 - Around 400 lines of CSS unminified and with comments
 - It's a starting point, not a UI framework
 - No compiling or installing...just vanilla CSS
+- Styles most often used HTML Elements for scaffolding or prototyping
+- UI Element Examples & Easy Code Documentation

 ## Browser support